aditya-paliwal/DLND-Project-2/README.md

 # Project Title

-Image Classification
+Use of Recurrent Neural Network in Image Classification

 ## Introduction
+This was my second project in 17-week Udacity Deep Learning Nanodegree Foundation.In this project, the images from the CIFAR-10 dataset were classified.The dataset consists of images such as airplanes, dogs, cats, and other objects.

+Further Steps involved:
+- The dataset needs to be preprocessed.
+- Training of convolutional neural network on all the samples.
+- The images were normalized and the labels were to be one-hot encoded
-In this project,we'll classify images from the CIFAR-10 dataset.
-The dataset consists of airplanes, dogs, cats, and other objects.
-The dataset will need to be preprocessed, then train a convolutional neural network on all the samples.
-We'll normalize the images, one-hot encode the labels, build a convolutional layer, max pool layer, and fully connected layer.
-At the end, will see their predictions on the sample images.
+- The Building of a convolutional layer, max pool layer, and fully connected layer.

-The dataset will come from [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html)
+- Finally, the predictions were observed on the sample images.

 ### Topics Covered